openstack/horizon/doc/source/admin/manage-flavors.rst

 In OpenStack, a flavor defines the compute, memory, and storage capacity of a virtual server, also known as an instance.
-As an administrative user, you can create, edit, and delete flavors.
+As an administrative user, you can create and delete flavors and update their metadata.

 As of Newton, there are no default flavors.
 The following table lists the default flavors for Mitaka and earlier.